josepicon/URL-/NLP_clickbait_detection/README.md

 from sklearn.cluster import KMeans from lightgbm import LGBMClassifier

-## Tecnologías usadas:
+## Technologies used:
 - SVM
 - Naive-Bayes
 - XGBoost
 - Spacy

-## Información sobre derechos de autor y licencias
+## Copyright and license information
-El código para el algoritmo de Spacy se ha recavado de la siguiente página web https://www.machinelearningplus.com/nlp/custom-text-classification-spacy/
+The code for the Spacy algorithm has been retrieved from the following web page https://www.machinelearningplus.com/nlp/custom-text-classification-spacy/